cambiotraining/bacterial-genomics/materials/05-intro_tb.md

 ## Course dataset

-We will be analysing a dataset of XX Namibian *M. tuberculosis* genomes that was recently published (Claasens 2022).
+We will be analysing a dataset of Namibian *M. tuberculosis* genomes that was recently published (Claasens 2022).
 The original dataset consisted of 136 drug-resistant TB isolates collected from patients between 2016-2018 across Namibia.
-For the purposes of this course and for time, we're only going to analyse 50 genomes from the dataset.
+For the purposes of this course, mainly to save time,  we're only going to analyse 50 genomes from the dataset.

 ## MTBC ancestral reference sequence